Enumeration of Hybrid Domino-Lozenge Tilings III: Centrally Symmetric Tilings: Preliminaries

 \section{Preliminaries}

 This section shares several preliminary results and definitions with the prequels \cite{Tri1, Tri2} of the paper.
 The first result not reported in \cite{Tri1,Tri2} is Ciucu's Lemma \ref{4cycle}.

 A \textit{perfect matching} of a graph $G$ is a collection of edges such that each vertex of $G$ is adjacent to exactly one edge in the collection.
 The tilings of a region $\mathcal{R}$ can be naturally identified with the perfect matchings of its \textit{dual graph} (i.e., the graph whose vertices are the cells of $\mathcal{R}$, and whose edges connect two cells precisely when they share an edge).
-In view of this, we denote the number of perfect matchings of a graph $G$ by $\M(G)$.
-More generally, if the edges of $G$ have weights on them, $\M(G)$ denotes the sum of the weights of all perfect matchings of $G$, where the \emph{weight} of a perfect matching is the product of the weights on its constituent edges.
+See Figures \ref{sampletiling} and \ref{sampletiling2} for the correspondence between tilings and perfect matchings.
+In the view of this, we denote the number of perfect matchings of a graph $G$ by $\M(G)$.
+More generally, if the edges of $G$ carry weights, $\M(G)$ denotes the sum of the weights of all perfect matchings of $G$, where the \emph{weight} of a perfect matching is the product of the weights of its constituent edges.

 A \textit{forced edge} of a graph $G$ is an edge that is contained in every perfect matching of $G$.
 Let $G$ be a weighted graph with weight function $\wt$ on its edges, and $G'$ is obtained from $G$ by removing forced edges $e_1,\dotsc,e_k$, as well as the vertices incident to these edges\footnote{For the sake of simplicity, from now on, whenever we remove some forced edges, we remove also the vertices incident to them.}.
 Then one clearly has